UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Summary

-UD Indonesian-CSUI is a conversion from an Indonesian constituency treebank in the Penn Treebank format named [**Kethu**](https://github.com/ialfina/kethu) that also was also a conversion from the original constituency treebank named [**idn-treebank**](https://github.com/famrashel/idn-treebank).
+UD Indonesian-CSUI is a conversion from an Indonesian constituency treebank in the Penn Treebank format named [**Kethu**](https://github.com/ialfina/kethu) that was also a conversion from a constituency treebank named [**idn-treebank**](https://github.com/famrashel/idn-treebank).
 We named this treebank **Indonesian-CSUI**, since all the three versions of the treebanks were built at Faculty of Computer Science, Universitas Indonesia.